ikinsella/trefide/README.md

 # TreFiDe - Trend Filter Denoising

+TreFiDe is the software package accompanying the research publication ["Penalized matrix decomposition for denoising, compression, and improved demixing of functional imaging data"](https://doi.org/10.1101/334706).
+TreFiDe is an imporved appproach to compressing and denoising functional image data.
+The method is based on a spatially-localized penalized matrix decomposition (PMD) of the data to separate (low-dimensional) signal from (temporally-uncorrelated) noise.
+This approach can be applied in parallel on local spatial patches and is therefore highly scalable, does not impose non-negativity constraints or require stringent identifiability assumptions (leading to significantly more robust results compared to NMF), and estimates all parameters directly from the data, so no hand-tuning is required.
+We have applied the method to a wide range of functional imaging data (including one-photon, two-photon, three-photon, widefield, somatic, axonal, dendritic, calcium, and voltage imaging datasets): in all cases, we observe ~2-4x increases in SNR and compression rates of 20-300x with minimal visible loss of signal, with no adjustment of hyperparameters; this in turn facilitates the process of demixing the observed activity into contributions from individual neurons.
+We focus on two challenging applications: dendritic calcium imaging data and voltage imaging data in the context of optogenetic stimulation.
+In both cases, we show that our new approach leads to faster and much more robust extraction of activity from the video data.

 ## Install using conda

 This installation method is supported and tested only on Ubuntu 18.04.